sqzr08/multi-agent-stock-analysis/README.md

 67 tests total.
 Most use mocks and run instantly. `test_tools.py` makes live API calls (yfinance, FRED, Alpha Vantage) and requires valid keys and a network connection.

 ---

-## Troubleshooting

-**Alpha Vantage returns `{"Information": "..."}` instead of news data** The free tier allows 25 requests per day.
-The sentiment agent will fall back to a neutral signal — other agents are unaffected.
-Upgrade to a paid plan or wait until the next day.

-**`KeyError: 'GOOGLE_API_KEY'` (or FRED / Alpha Vantage)** The `.env` file is missing or in the wrong location.
-It must be at the project root (the same folder as `api.py`, not inside `stock_analyser/`).

-**FRED API SSL error on macOS**
-The code already applies a fix at module level in `fred_tools.py` using `certifi`.
-If you still see SSL errors, ensure `certifi` is installed (`pip show certifi`) and that you are using the virtual environment's Python, not a system Python.

-**`ValueError: Could not find a valid ticker for '...'`** The ticker wasn't recognised by yfinance.
-Try the exact ticker symbol (e.g. `MU` instead of `Micron`), or check that the symbol is listed on a US exchange.